 This Title IX policy explains the process that will apply to reports of sexual misconduct as defined by the regulations implemented by the Department of Education (“DOE”) in August 2020 (the “federal Title IX regulations”) and applies to all members of the NEC community.
-Allegations of sexual misconduct involving any member of the NEC community should be reported to the Title IX Coordinator:
+Allegations of sexual misconduct involving any member of the NEC community, regardless of where it occurred, should be reported to the Title IX Coordinator:

 Allegations of misconduct that do not meet the definition of sexual misconduct as defined by DOE regulations (including definitions of prohibited conduct and jurisdictional elements) may be prohibited by other NEC policies, including, but not limited to, NEC’s Gender-Based Misconduct Policy.
 Members of the NEC community with questions about whether alleged misconduct falls under this or the Gender-Based Misconduct Policy should contact the Title IX Coordinator.

 TITLE IX PROHIBITED CONDUCT